juju/docs/src/en/charms-constraints.md

 The idealized use case is that of stipulating a constraint when deploying an application and the backing cloud providing a machine with those exact resources.
-In the majority of cases, however, default constraints may have been set (at various levels) and the cloud is unable to supply those exact resources.
+In the majority of cases, however, default constraints may have been set (at various levels) and the cloud may be unable to supply those exact resources.

 When the backing cloud is unable to precisely satisfy a constraint, the